litesuits/android-lite-http/README.md

 	}
 });
 ```
-###Star and Clone [LiteHttp](https://github.com/litesuits/android-lite-http) Github Project, See and Learn More Samples.
+###Star and clone [LiteHttp](https://github.com/litesuits/android-lite-http) github project, see and Learn More Samples.
 ## QQ Group: 47357508